bwaggone/GroovestatsCppHasher/README.md

 Style: dance-single     Difficulty: Edit        Hash : ce9f28e1fb3271f9
 ```

-The program takes one argument, which is the path to the Songs directory.
-It
+The program takes one argument, which is the path to any directory.
+It recursively
-only works on SSC and SM files.
-It expects a strict directory structure,
+reads through the directory, and if it finds an SM or SSC, will hash any stepcharts
-(TODO to make it less restrictive)
+it finds.
+It prioritizes SSC if an SSC and SM are found in the same dir.

 The program is intended to load song data as closely to ITGm as possible,
 though exceptions to its processes are documented.